CAO Offers; All you Need to Know & What to do if it Doesn't Go your Way

 Leaving Cert Results Day

 In my experience, the day of the Leaving Cert results is a day of mixed emotions and of celebrations, regardless the outcome.
-Some students will achieve above and beyond what the expected.
-Some will have smashed their goals.
-Some will fall below what they had expected, and unfortunately, some will be devastated as the results might not have gone their way.
+Some students will achieve above and beyond what they expected.

 Round One CAO Offers

-In the first round of CAO offers, the student is offered the highest preference listed on their CAO application to which their points rating entitles them in the 2019 round of offers.
+In the first round of CAO offers, the student is offered the highest preference listed on their CAO application to which their points rating entitles them.
 Once they have been offered their highest CAO choice, the student is excluded from further consideration for any course which is lower than the place offered.
-The student may still be eligible for a course of higher preference if a place becomes available later on.
+The student may still be eligible for a course of higher preference, if a place becomes available later on.

 Round Two CAO Offers & Subsequent Offers

 All applicants applying on the basis of school leaving examination results, regardless of year completed.
-After round one CAO offers have been accepted, CAO then issues round two offers for remaining places.
-Subsequent offers are issued by CAO as necessary until October to fill any vacancies that may arise.
+After round one CAO offers have been accepted, the CAO then issues round two offers for remaining places.
+Subsequent offers are issued by the CAO as necessary (until October) to fill any vacancies that may arise.